Gourav135/Box8.in/README.md

 # Box8 Clone

-<p> Box8 is an Online food ordering website where you can order different categories of food through online.You can filter the food items by category.
-You can add the food items in your cart and wishlist then order the food items by checking out.<p/>
+<p> Box8 is an online food ordering website where you can order different categories of food effortlessly.
+You can filter the food items by category.
+You can add the food items in your cart and wishlist.
+Finally proceed to checkout to get your order delivered.<p/>

 ---
 # Welcome :wave: